Cardiff Sixth Form College: History

 The college was established in 2004 as the Cardiff Centre of Excellence (CCOEX), and was originally intended as a private tutorial centre which met regularly in a local church.
 By 2008, it had become a private company limited by guarantee and had moved to a residential house on 97 Newport Road.
 In 2012, it was renamed the Cardiff Sixth Form College, and the college moved to its present site at Trinity Court.

+The college accepted its first international students in 2009, and was registered as a full boarding school in 2011, after which it began investing in boarding facilities to accommodate a growing international intake.
+In February 2016, the college was the subject of a BBC One Wales documentary, Britain's Brainiest School, broadcast as part of the How Wales Works strand and directed by Emily Hogan Turner.
+The documentary followed staff and students over an academic year, including founder Yasmin Sarwar's approach to running the school.

-In 2017, the college was acquired by Dukes Education, becoming part of their group of schools.
+In 2017, the college was acquired by Dukes Education, becoming part of its group of schools.
+In 2022, it opened a second campus in Cambridge, citing growing international demand for places.
+A new Cardiff campus, reported to cost around £90 million, was opened in September 2026.